-The 12 October 1992 (Mb 5.8) earthquake caused a lot of damage (i.e. 561 deaths, injured 9832 and left a damage of more than 35 million U$) and Egypt suffers a lot from this earthquakes therefor the Egyptian Government gave order to the National Research Institute of Astronomy and Geophysics (NRIAG) to install and operate the Egyptian National Seismological Network (ENSN) as well as the Strong-Motion Network (SMN).
+The 12 October 1992 (Mb 5.8) earthquake caused a lot of damage (i.e. 561 deaths, injured 9832 and left damage of more than 35 million U$) and Egypt suffers a lot from these earthquakes therefore the Egyptian Government gave orders to the National Research Institute of Astronomy and Geophysics (NRIAG) to install and operate the Egyptian National Seismological Network (ENSN) as well as the Strong-Motion Network (SMN).
 The Government paid attention to the construction of such networks to protect strategic buildings in Egypt(e.g. new cities, high dams )and monitoring local and regional earthquakes.
-There are 70 seismic stations distributed in the whole area of Egypt and in the near past the ENSN involve one main center in Cairo ( at Helwan) and five sub-center at Burg El-Arab, Hurghada, Marsa Alam, Aswan, and Kharga, in order to send the data from these sub-centers to the main center in Helwan but nowadays all data sent from the stations to the main center in Helwan directly by satellite.
-From 1997 to present the earthquakes data have been collected from the Egyptian National Seismological Network (ENSN).
+There are 70 seismic stations distributed in the whole area of Egypt and in the near past, the ENSN involve one main center in Cairo ( at Helwan) and five sub-center at Burg El-Arab, Hurghada, Marsa Alam, Aswan, and Kharga, in order to send the data from these sub-centers to the main center in Helwan but nowadays all data sent from the stations to the main center in Helwan directly by satellite.
+From 1997 to the present the earthquake data have been collected from the Egyptian National Seismological Network (ENSN).

 1- Monitoring of quarry blasts in cement companies in Egypt.